jr0cket/javascript-meteor-workshop/02-manage-your-project-changes-with-git.md

     git commit -m "Initial Java Play project created"

+  *Make sure you add the .meteor folder to git otherwise Heroku will not recognise your project as a Meteor project*

 <a href="images/02x03-git-add-git-status.png"><img src="images/02x03-git-add-git-status.png" width="640"></a>

   Any changes you now make to these project files can be tracked using *git status*.